Should I remove the bark from my Live Edge Slab?

 If you choose to leave the bark, be ready for a little more work!

 Bark is prone to have loose or weak spots from different environmental factors, such as small bugs moving between the bark and the live edges or sap production at the time the tree was downed.
-This means to be sure your bark stays put, you will most likely have to do some additional stabilizing.
+This means to be sure your bark stays put, you will most likely have to do some additional stabilizing for a solid wood dining table with bark

 Oils and traditional finishes like a Lacquer or Polyurethane are great for sealing the wood and offering protection, but they don't offer a strong enough bond to secure loose bark or fill in any gaps.
 The best bet to keep your bark secure?
 Epoxy!
 This is a material made to get into small areas, like gaps between the bark and slabs, and provide a strong bond to keep things in place.
 Epoxy can also be “painted” on the bark itself to help harden the outer sections.